mwcm/reverse-proxy/README.md

 ## What?

-This is a fork of [https://github.com/containerize-my-server/reverse-proxy].
-Used to version track 'my' (minorly)modified implementation use to run [mwcm.ca](http://mwcm.ca:8080).
+fork of https://github.com/containerize-my-server/reverse-proxy used to version track my implementation, used to run [mwcm.ca](mwcm.ca).